mabdelatty1987/vmm-v3-script/Lab/cn2/README.md

 There are two options to install kubernetes cluster
 - option 1 : using kubeadm

-  With this method, kubernetes cluster installation will be done manually using kubeadm on each nodes (master and worker nodes).
+  With this method, kubernetes cluster installation will be done manually using kubeadm on each nodes (node0 and worker nodes).

   Please refer to this [document](install_k8s_using_kubeadm.md) on how to install kubernetes cluster using kubeadm